 Let’s give the differences between Quality Assurance and Quality Control.
-We will show samples of QA and QC actions on below tabulations.
+We will show samples of QA and QC actions on the below tabulations.

 - The planned and systematic activities implemented in a quality system so that quality requirements for a product or service will be fulfilled.

 - Means of providing confidence that quality requirements will be met.

-- The observation techniques and activities use to fulfill requirement for quality.
+- The observation techniques and activities used to fulfill the requirement for quality.

 - Mechanism used, such as checks or tests that are performed to ensure that requirements are met.